PolychronMidi/Polychron/README.md

 Because MIDI has been around since the 80's, one artifact is that it only allows standard meters like 4/4.
 (Some less common meters are allowed, but only if their denominator is a power of 2, like 2, 4, 8, 16, etc.)

-Using the spoofMeter function allows for playing any meter (yes, even 420/69) within the constraints of MIDI.
+Using the `midiCompatibleMeter` function allows for playing any meter (yes, even 420/69) within the constraints of MIDI.
 Here's how it works:

 If the denominator is a power of 2 (standard MIDI meter), it returns the original meter with no changes.
 For non-standard denominators, it calculates the nearest power of 2 (either ceiling or floor).
-It then determines a tempo factor to compensate for the difference between the actual and spoofed meter.
+It then determines a tempo factor to compensate for the measure duration difference between the actual meter and the MIDI compatible spoofed meter.

 This approach allows Polychron to represent and work with any meter while maintaining compatibility with standard MIDI playback systems.
 The result is a composition system that can explore previously inaccessible rhythmic territories within the MIDI framework.